Spike Lee's Children Named Golden Globe Ambassadors

 The Hollywood Foreign Press Association announced Tuesday morning that Satchel and Jackson Lee will assume the ambassador roles for the 78th annual Golden Globes Awards in February.

-Satchel and Jackson are the first siblings of color to hold the position.
+Satchel, 26, and Jackson, 23, are the first siblings of color to hold the position.
 Jackson is the first Black male ambassador.

 “We’re proud to carry our father’s legacy of storytelling to bring attention to communities close to our hearts,” said Satchel Lee, who was the creative director of DRØME, a queer and intersectional arts and culture magazine.